Wokou: Early wokou

 In 1419, the Korean army landed in Tsushima and started the Ōei Invasion, the largest operation against the wokou.
 General Yi Chongmu's fleet of 227 ships and 17,285 soldiers set off from Geoje Island toward Tsushima on 19 June 1419.
-According to "Veritable Records of the Joseon Dynasty" a Korean history book, on 20 June the Korean army captured 129 wokou ships, burned 1,939 houses, killed 114 people, captured 21 people, and rescued 131 Chinese who the wokou had captured.
+According to "Veritable Records of the Joseon Dynasty" a Korean history book, on 20 June the Korean army captured 129 wokou ships, burned 1,939 houses, killed 114 people, captured 21 people, and rescued 131 Chinese whom the wokou had captured.

 On 29 June, they burned 15 wokou ships and 68 houses, killed 9 people, and rescued 15 people, including Chinese and Koreans, who had been held captive, but more than 100 soldiers were killed by wokou.
 On 3 July, the Korean army withdrew to Geoje Island and withdrew completely after giving up the re-landing and occupation of Tsushima because of the loss of Korean army and worsening weather.
 In the record of 10 July, the number of soldiers killed by wokou was rectified to 180.
 On the other hand, according to historical documents recorded by the Sō clan, the death toll of the Korean army was 2,500.

 When the Treaty of Gyehae was concluded between the Joseon and Sō Sadamori of Tsushima in 1443 and the Sō clan was given trade privileges, wokou's activities along the Korean Peninsula calmed down.
 Some of the coastal forts built for defense against wokou can still be found in Zhejiang and Fujian.
 Among them are the well-restored Pucheng Fortress (in Cangnan County, Zhejiang) and Chongwu Fortress (in Chongwu, Huai'an County, Fujian), as well as the ruins of the Liu'ao Fortress in Liu'ao, Fujian.